lastefoto-ee/beebi/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Pregnancy and newborn photographer
+role: Maternity and newborn photographer

 # Organizations/Affiliations to show in About widget
 organizations: